Tien-Nhat/Build-Chat-Bot-With-Flutter-InterBrycen/README.md

 #### Step 3: Initialize Firebase in your app

-1. From your Flutter project directory, run the following command to install the core plugin:
+1.From your Flutter project directory, run the following command to install the core plugin:

 ```bash
 flutter pub add firebase_core